 Carbohydrates are one of the main parts of our daily food intake.
 They provide us with sugar and subsequently with energy.

-There is no question that we need energy and without it we can’t function, just as a car wouldn’t function without gas.
+No question that we need energy and without it we can’t function, just as a car wouldn’t function without gas.

 Some experts blame carbs for the increasing number of obese individuals.
 Large number of individuals in our society are hooked and addicted to carbs, primarily the sugary ones.